Toumik-Haque/E-Commerce/README.md

 🛒 Shopping Cart – Add or remove products from cart

-🔐 User Authentication – Login, Register, Logout (with session/token-based auth)
+🔐 User Authentication – Login, Register, Logout (with token-based auth)

-📦 Description Pge – Indivisual description page for each product
+📦 Description Page – Individual description page for each product

 📱 Responsive Design – Mobile-friendly and optimized for all devices